FeederOrg/Feeder-iOS/Feeder-iOS/Fonts/README.md

 - [Nunito](https://fonts.google.com/specimen/Nunito)

-Then, place the downloaded `.ttf` files in this directory.
-It's easiest to simply drag the `.ttf` file into `Fonts` directly within XCode.
+Then, place `Nunito-Black.ttf` and `Nunito-Regular.ttf` in this directory.
+It's easiest to simply drag the `.ttf` file into `Fonts` group directly within XCode.
 Make sure to add it to the `Feeder-iOS` target.